 - The children's progress is reviewed termly by the class teacher, parents/carers, pupil and where appropriate, the SENDCo and other agencies.
-The children may remain on the SEND Record or be removed from the SEND Record when working at a level of national expectations or when they are deemed to be making appropriate progress. - If a child is receiving additional support and still failing to make expected progress, these may result in the request for Statutory Assessment by the LEA. - Children not showing progress on the school's tracking system and are working within the P Scales, are assessed using the PIVATS tool.
-This information is transferred to the next teacher on transition.
+The children may remain on the SEND Record or be removed from the SEND Record when working at a level of national expectations or when they are deemed to be making appropriate progress. - If a child is receiving additional support and still failing to make expected progress, these may result in the request for Statutory Assessment by the LEA. - Children not showing progress on the school's tracking system and are working within the P Scales, are assessed using the PIVATS tool (Performance Indicators for Valued Assessment and Targeted Learning).
+This information is transferred to the next teacher on transition to the next academic year.